ConditionsChange/Harry-Potter-RPG/README.md

 3. Do battle with the "Fight" button
   -Your character attacks first then the opponent attacks second

-  -Damage is calculated by a character's ATK power minus Defender's HP
+  -Opponent's damage is calculated by your character's ATK power minus opponents's HP

+  -Your character's damage is calculated by your opponents CNTR power minus your Characters's HP

   -A character loses when their HP reaches 0

-4. After each attack the player character gains a 50% boost to their attack
+4. After each attack the player character gains a 50% boost to their attack (CNTR of the opponents alwats stays the same).
 5. The player wins by defeating all the opponents or loses if their character's HP reaches 0

 ## Screenshots